How to Hire a Fundraising Consultant | 5 Crucial Steps

 4. Reach out to your top-choice fundraising consultant.

-Once you send this request, the fundraising consultant will either develop a proposal or turn your team down.
+Once you send your RFP, the fundraising consultant will either develop a proposal or turn your team down.
 If they decide against pursuing a relationship, they may offer some helpful details as to why they aren’t interested.
-Many consultants will reject partnerships if they think your team isn’t a good fit or that they aren’t the right partner for your needs.

-For consultants who decide to send over a proposal, they’ll created a detailed document outlining their understanding of your nonprofit’s needs and a step-by-step plan for how they’ll address them.
+A consultant who accepts your RFP will create a detailed document outlining their understanding of your nonprofit’s needs and a step-by-step plan for how they’ll address them.

-After receiving their formal RFP, your nonprofit will evaluate the proposal and finalize the partnership.
+After receiving their formal proposal, your nonprofit will evaluate both the proposal and the fundraising consultant.
 This final stage will include:

 - Conducting interviews.
 Your team should always meet in person or speak over the phone with your fundraising consultant.
 There’s a lot you might not be able to gauge about a firm on paper that can be crucial to the success of your partnership.